Matteriel-Git/nextHome/README.md

 ### Tools ⚒️

 * Nextjs
-* Tailwind Css for responsiveness
+* Tailwind CSS for responsiveness
 * Using React-hook-form and yup for form validation
 * Deployed on Vercel here: https://next-home-psi.vercel.app/